Antony Cooke

-Antony Cooke (born 3 August 1948, in Sydney, Australia), is an American cellist, recording artist, former university professor, composer, and author of published books and articles on musicology and astronomy.
+Antony Cooke (born 3 August 1948), is an American cellist, recording artist, former university professor, composer, and author of published books and articles on musicology and astronomy.
 Cooke's formal music and musicology training in London and subsequent career as a professional musician and recording artist are complemented by his intensive studies into astronomy.

 Life and career

 Cooke is the son of cellist Nelson R. Cooke, and was born in Sydney, Australia in 1948 while his father was playing for the Sydney Symphony Orchestra.
 The family moved to London when his father was appointed principal cellist of the London Symphony Orchestra.
-Indeed, Nelson Cooke was recognized for his contributions to Australia in particular in 2011, when he was honored by the Governor-General of Australia with The Order of Australia AM, one of the highest awards that an Australian citizen can receive.
+Indeed, Nelson Cooke was recognised for his contributions to Australia in particular in 2011, when he was honored by the Governor-General of Australia with The Order of Australia AM, one of the highest awards that an Australian citizen can receive.
 Antony Cooke shares in his father's selection of the cello as a principal musical instrument; similarly, Antony Cooke has performed as a principal cellist and soloist in concerts throughout Europe and the United States.

 Cooke was a protégé of the Helen Just who was both a cellist of the English String Quartet and a professor at the Royal College.
 Cooke studied theory and historical musicology under John Wilkinson, composition under Nadia Boulanger protégé John Lambert, and conducting under Sir Colin Davis.

 In London, Cooke obtained Artist Diplomas from both the Royal College of Music and the Royal Academy of Music.
 As a young BBC soloist, Cooke was regularly featured as a recitalist and concerto soloist under conductors such as Colin Davis and Harry Blech, including appearances at the Royal Festival Hall, Queen Elizabeth Hall, and Bath International Music Festival.
 In 1971, he was consequently appointed principal cellist of England's premier chamber orchestra at the time, the London Mozart Players, making Cooke the youngest principal cellist in the country.

 Move to the United States

 Cooke moved to the United States in 1974, where he was appointed professor of cello at the University of South Florida.
-In 1980 Cooke was appointed Associate Professor of Cello at Northwestern University in Chicago, and was a member of the Regenstein Trio during his time there.
+In 1980 Cooke was appointed associate professor of cello at Northwestern University in Chicago, and was a member of the Regenstein Trio during his time there.

 In 1984, Cooke moved to Los Angeles, California, where he established himself as a film and television composer.
 Cooke was the principal cellist in the orchestra that performed the score for Judy Moody and the Not Bummer Summer.

 Cooke is a founding member of the Emerson Trio with pianist Donna Coleman and violinist Endre Balogh.

 Cooke has authored numerous books and articles on music, astronomy and astrometeorology.